What is a kitchen table agreement?

 It’s important to mention, that this isn’t legally-binding.
 If you’d like to formalise your agreements, you can do so through a financial consent order.
 This will need to be drafted by a professional and go to a Judge to be reviewed.
 Once approved, it becomes legally-binding.

 - Cost-effective option

 - Flexible in terms of time

 - You stay in control of the process

-It’s also flexible in terms of time, as you reach an agreement yourselves, so aren’t constrained by standard working hours.
-This means you can sit down together at a time to suit.
+It’s also flexible in terms of time.
+One of the main advantages of employing a kitchen table divorce approach is that you reach an agreement yourselves, and thus you aren’t constrained by the ‘standard working hours’ of Divorce Specialists and solicitors.
+This means you can sit down at the kitchen table together at a time that suits you both.

 Cons of kitchen table agreement:

 - Your agreement isn’t necessarily fair

 - You might not have considered all of your options

 - Difficult if one person is a stronger negotiator than the other